zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 # **Optimization and Conclusion**

 If you have come this far down , let me tell you one more thing .
 The RBT we studied is the classical old RBT .
 There are other implementations of RBT which makes the code even more shorter and easier to write .
-Among these , one is Left Leaning Red Black Tree (LLRB) .
-It is nothing but the implementation of the first modified BST we saw .
-And about the implementation , we can also use a topdown approach , that is also easier to understand tahn the bottom up approach .
+Among these , one is **`Left Leaning Red Black Tree`** **(LLRB)** .
+It is nothing but the implementation of the _first modified BST_ we saw .
+And about the implementation , we can also use a **`topdown approach`** , that is also easier to understand than the bottom up approach .
 If you do feel interested , check them out .

-Thanks for reading this far : D If you still have any problem , do let me know .
+Congrats on reading this far : D If you still have any problem , do let me know .
 And if you liked the writeup do let me know too !

 # **Reference**
+Ah lot of them , I'm going to mention as many as I can .
 - [https://en.wikipedia.org/wiki/Red%E2%80%93black_tree?oldformat=true](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree?oldformat=true)
 - [https://www.cs.purdue.edu/homes/ayg/CS251/slides/chap13c.pdf](https://www.cs.purdue.edu/homes/ayg/CS251/slides/chap13c.pdf)
 - [http://smile.ee.ncku.edu.tw/old/Links/MTable/Course/DataStructure/2-3,2-3-4&red-blackTree_952.pdf](http://smile.ee.ncku.edu.tw/old/Links/MTable/Course/DataStructure/2-3,2-3-4&red-blackTree_952.pdf)